DeLaFuente1999/OTGG_Download_Ad_Bypass/README.md

 ### Installation on Firefox

+#### Option 1

+1. Install the XPI file on your Firefox.

+#### Option 2

-1. Clone or download this repository to your PC.
+2. Clone or download this repository to your PC.
-2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
+3. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
-3. Click on **Load Temporary Add-on**.
+4. Click on **Load Temporary Add-on**.
-4. Select the **manifest.json** file inside the project folder.
+5. Select the **manifest.json** file inside the project folder.
-5. You’ll see the extension’s icon in the Firefox toolbar (it will only last for the current session; if you close the browser, you’ll need to load it again).
+6. You’ll see the extension’s icon in the Firefox toolbar (it will only last for the current session; if you close the browser, you’ll need to load it again).

 ## 🛠️ Usage